CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0101-Managing Identities in Azure AD.md

 > Verify that the list of users from your tenant is displayed.
 Also take note of which users have a license assigned.
 Any user with the **isLicensed** value of **False** has not been assigned a license.

-**Results**: After completing this exercise, you will have successfully created new user accounts in Azure AD.
+**Results**: After completing this exercise, you will have successfully created new user accounts in Entra ID.

 ## Exercise 2: Assigning Administrative Roles in Entra ID